Funa variabilis

-Inquisitor variabilis is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.
+Funa variabilis is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

 The shell is yellowish brown, sometimes irregularly maculated with chestnut, with chestnut spots on a narrow band below the suture.
 The spire is long and turreted.
 It is slightly umbilicated.
 The large sinus is ascending.

 Distribution

 This marine species occurs off the Andaman Islands.